Sleepydragn1/twitchAFK/README.md

 4. When installing, choose "Custom" and install to a non-default directory to avoid conflicts with the main release of Firefox.
 Uncheck "Install Maintenance Service".
 5. Open Firefox 59.0.3, navigate to Options > General > Firefox Updates, and set it to "Never check for updates (not recommended)".

 **A warning:** Never use Help > About Firefox.
 Mozilla takes this as a cue to ignore your user settings and shove the latest update down your throat.
-Not sure why, but it fills me with spite nevertheless.

 6. [Configure SlimerJS's variables to point to your new Firefox installation.](https://docs.slimerjs.org/current/installation.html#configuring-slimerjs)
 7. Configure the twitchAFKConfig.js file and ensure you've set your Twitch username and password correctly.

 **A plea:** Please, please, *please* be contentious of other chat-goers and the streamer themselves when setting the ChatSpamRate options.
 Never set them below 2 minutes, and preferrably have them set higher than that.
 Nobody likes spam, and we're only really using it here to make it look like we're home.

-8. **\[Optional]** Run *slimerjs -CreateProfile twitchAFK* if you're planning on using profile support.
+8. Run *slimerjs -CreateProfile [profile name]* to create a profile for the script to use.
+Ex: *slimerjs -CreateProfile twitchAFK*
+9. The first time you run the script, you may need to fill out a CAPTCHA, complete two factor authentication, or verify your account via some other means.
+If this is the case (assuming you have furtherAuthDetection enabled), the console will note: "Further authentication required.
+Waiting 10 minutes for user input...)", and the script will give you time to complete that authentication.
+After that, as long as you're using a profile, twitchAFK should stay logged in and require no further user input.

 ## Command-line Syntax
 The command to use the script is:

-*slimerjs twitchAFK.js \[Twitch channel]*
+*slimerjs -P [profile name] twitchAFK.js \[Twitch channel]*

 The Twitch channel argument is *optional*, and if not specified, the script will use the channel option from the configuration file.